SuperHuman12/DonutAp/README.md

 7. Initialize the submodules - <code>git submodule init</code>
 8. Update the submodules - <code>git submodule update</code>
 9. Build -> Rebuild Project

+IT's completely open source under the MIT Licence , do whatever you want with it!